ds2010/pyStoNED/doc/sphinx/index.rst

 `ICNLS <https://www.sciencedirect.com/science/article/abs/pii/S0377221713004748>`_).
 It allows the user to estimate the StoNED-related models in an open-access environment rather than in commercial software (e.g., ``GAMS`` and ``MATLAB``).

-For example, the following code estimates the basic CNLS model and plot the production frontier.
+For example `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/Ex1.ipynb>`_, the following code estimates the basic CNLS model and plot the production frontier.

 .. code:: python